 Most scholarships are based on merit and academic achievement.
+This includes Stipends and Fellowships.
 However, they are still considered part of a financial aid package.
 Federal regulations require that the University of Hawaiʻi at Mānoa Financial Aid Services take into account all scholarships/resources when determining the student's eligibility for financial aid awards.
 Per Federal regulations, a student's financial aid (grants, work-study, loans) and scholarships/resources cannot exceed the Cost of Attendance (Cost of Attendance includes Tuition and Fees, Room and Board, Books and Supplies, Personal Expenses, and Transportation).

 Note: Need-based aid (grants, work-study, and subsidized loans) must remain within a student's financial need.

 – Expected Family Contribution (EFC)

 As a result, scholarships/resources often cause a dollar-for-dollar reduction in financial aid awards, including grants.

 Click on the link below for more information and links to outside scholarships:

 When you are searching for funding, you should contact your academic department for information on merit-based scholarships, fellowships and other forms of grant assistance.